bazyl148/DrumKit/README.md

 # DrumKit

 A simple drumkit webpage built in HTML, CSS and JavaScript.
-View in browser by visiting clicking the link below: https://basile-mbasha.github.io/DrumKit/
+View it in your browser by visiting the link below: https://basile-mbasha.github.io/DrumKit/

 Enjoy!